 Each of these breweries has some ‘special edition’ beers including rossa and extra hoppy stuff, but all are still mass-produced.

-Most regular bars and restaurants will usually only have one brand available on tap, but all of the above can be bought from a supermarket.
+Most regular bars and restaurants will usually only have one brand available on tap, but will probably have other brands in bottles.
+All of the above can be bought from a supermarket.

 The cost of beer in Rome differs wildly from place to place, from only around 1 euro for a 660 ml bottle in a supermarket to €5 for a 330 ml bottle of the same beer in a restaurant.

-Buying a pint (PEEN-tah – not always available) or a media in a place that serves craft beer on tap will probably be on the high end of the price scale (€4 to €5), and if you eat at a high-end restaurant that serves really artisan bottled beers, you could be charged €10 or more – though that’s sometimes for a bottle the size of a wine bottle (750 ml)!
+Buying a pint (PEEN-tah – not always available) or a media in a place that serves craft beer on tap will probably put you on the high end of the price scale (€4 to €5), and if you eat at a high-end restaurant that serves really artisan bottled beers, you could be charged €10 or more – though that’s sometimes for a bottle of ale the size of a wine bottle (750 ml)!

 Where to find real ales in Rome

-- Ma che siete venuti a fa’, Via di Benedetta 25, Trastevere (Rome’s ultimate beer geek spot) [map].
+- Ma che siete venuti a fa’, Via di Benedetta 25, Trastevere (this should be your first stop: it’s Rome’s ultimate beer geek spot) [map].

 - Open Baladin at Via degli Specchi 6 near Largo Argentina (huge selection; bonus: great burgers) [map]

-- Inofficina at Via Mesula 12 in Pietralalta (hipster biker spot to which you may need to take a cab; bonus: even better burgers) [map]
+- Inofficina at Via Mesula 12 in Pietralalta (hipster biker spot to which you may need to take a cab; they brew their own and there’s another bonus: even better burgers) [map]

 - Eataly near Piramide (a vast and flashy food hypermarket with restaurants and its own brewery on the premises, plus guest beers) [map] and a branch at Piazza della Repubblica 41, Reppublica [map]